Boyos999/tes3mp-xp/README.md

 # Features
 * Fully re-implemented leveling system
-* Extensive configs to customize derived stats, xp gain on kill, and xp cost to level
+* Extensive configs to customize derived stats, xp gain, and xp cost to level
 * Experience gain on kill
+* Experience gain on quest completion
 * `/xpstatus` to show progress to next level
 * Use `xpLeveling.LevelUpPlayer(pid)` to level up a player `/forcelevelup <pid>`
 * Use `xpLeveling.LevelUpMenu(pid)` to open the level up menu `/levelup`